-The idea of using money in your retirement account might make some balk, but it also could be an option to consider.
+The idea of using money in your retirement account to buy a house might make some balk, but it also could be an option to consider.
 It takes around seven years for the average person to save for a 20 percent down payment, after all.
-So, what’s the deal?
-Is this a good way to get the money you need to fund a home?
-Here’s the truth about this increasingly-popular funding method.
+Here’s the truth about using a Roth IRA to buy a house.

 When you think about most retirement accounts on the market, the general rule is that you shouldn’t withdraw funds until you reach 59 ½ years of age.
 In some cases, you can’t withdraw it until you hit a minimum age.
 When you withdraw these funds early, you get hit with a tax penalty.